tenderScript/tenderScript.github.io/_posts/2017-05-08-professionalsuite.markdown

 **Past Iterations**

-After gaining a clear understanding of school's problems, we had to break down the needs of every sport and team event our system supported to meet their scheduling needs.
+I learned about all the other scheduling products out there that had tried, but only ever scratched the surface of the their school's needs.
+After gaining a clear understanding of other programs issues and our school's needs, we needed to break down the details of every team event our system supported in order to make sure we also didn't fall short of our school's expectations.

 ![Old Product Sitemap](/../images/posts/profesh/profesh-sitemaps.png)